 How to determine if the followers you've gained are engaging with your content or are likely to work with you

-- Examine your followers.
-Get a program like "Follower Tracker" and see which and how many of your followers are viewing your stories, liking your posts, and commenting.
+- "Follower Tracker" will let you see which and how many of your followers are viewing your stories, liking your posts, and commenting.
 You'll also see which followers haven't done so, which indicates uninterested followers or ghost accounts.

 - Same if lots of people are viewing your content but are never contacting you about your product or service.
 There's a disconnect, and that disconnect is in how that content will benefit them.
 There are no two ways about it; you need to gather more information.

 - If most people who view your content like your posts (likers), but they don't comment on your content, then you know your content is good, but not good enough, or perhaps in some cases not controversial enough, that it compels them to spend more time to say something about it.
 If you're reaching the right audience, you need to gather more information on what would make your content more useful and share-worthy to your likers.
 While you may be thinking about whether you really need people to comment on your posts or not, based on what you're posting, understand the algorithm pushes posts with consistent comments of 4 or more words each out to more people.
 Therefore, comments are important to growing your account, and so you should seek to generate them.
 But those comments can't just be from your friends, they also have to be from non-followers too.
 That lets the algorithm know it appeals to people outside of your friends.
 Generally, the content people will comment on will either create a "wow" factor for them (amazing things most people wouldn't dare to do, or giveaways) that will cause them to comment on it, or it will spark a controversial subject that they feel compelled to comment about.
 If you want commenters, you will need to choose whether you want to unite people or polarize people.
 "Wow factor" content will tend to attract people to you for your entertainment, benevolence and generosity, while controversial content will tend to attract only people who think like you, and polarize people against you who don't think like you.
-If you want to risk negativity and discussion, and the possibly being banned, you can post controversial content.
+If you want to risk controversy, negativity and discussion, and the possibly being banned, you can post controversial content.
 Otherwise, go for the "wow factor" content.
 You make the choice.
 It depends on your goals.

 Note: I just finished doing this with my main account that had accumulated followers for over 4 years and ended up removing about 600 inactive followers.
 That was more than 1/3 of my followers-to-date.
 All of those inactive followers were negatively affecting my reach and engagement.
 So cleaning your followers is important!